Premier League 2020/2021 fixtures | Full TV schedule by channel, kick-off instances, start and end dates - TheNewsTrace

 Monday 21st September

-Aston Villa v Sheffield United (6pm) Sky Sports activities Premier League / Essential Occasion / NOW TV
+Aston Villa v Sheffield United (6pm) Sky Sports activities Premier League / Predominant Occasion / NOW TV

-Wolves v Man Metropolis (8pm) Sky Sports activities Premier League / Essential Occasion / NOW TV
+Wolves v Man Metropolis (8pm) Sky Sports activities Premier League / Predominant Occasion / NOW TV

 Saturday 26th September